Connect with us

 Clarke’s mother, Osmine Clarke, was at his side when he died, according to ESPN’s Adrian Wojnarowski.

-“I am absolutely gutted and sick tonight,” head coach said.
-“A young person who we all love has just lost his life too soon, one with all of his dreams and hopes ahead of him. was a beautiful kid, someone who owned the room with his personality, smile and joy.
+“I am absolutely gutted and sick tonight,” Kentucky head coach John Calipari said.
+“A young person who we all love has just lost his life too soon, one with all of his dreams and hopes ahead of him.
+Terrence Clarke was a beautiful kid, someone who owned the room with his personality, smile and joy.
 People gravitated to him, and to hear we have lost him is just hard for all of us to comprehend right now.
 We are all in shock.

 “Terrence’s teammates and brothers loved him and are absolutely devastated.
 They know we are here for them for whatever they need.